AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 1. Admin staff lists all donors ([UC05](#use-case-uc05---list-all-donors-in-the-system)).
 2. Admin staff requests to delete a donor.
+3. BloodNet requests for confirmation.
-3. User confirms deletion.
+4. Admin staff confirms deletion.
-4. BloodNet deletes a donor.
+5. BloodNet deletes a donor.

 Use case ends.